lucaspiresnabais/MOURITech/README.md

      I like the first one because it's easy-to-read and mantain from a dev point of view.

-     And I like the the second one because in spite of being "harder" to read, the use of an array of objects as the data-set allows to add more extra cases without the need of touching the actual function
+     And I like the the second one (I left it commented) because in spite of being "harder" to read, the use of an array of objects as the data-set allows to add more extra cases without the need of touching the actual function